Tips & Advice

 Another helpful framework for picking the right product is to think about what your goal is.
 Are you trying to raise the overall visibility of your brand?
 Then look for a versatile bag with a large print area.
 Are you trying to get your name in front of a specific audience, perhaps people exercising at a gym or with a corporate running club?
 Then look for an athletic or gym bag that is likely to be used by people engaging in that activity.

 For example, maybe you identify your target customer as a busy, on-the-move and fashionable adult who travels frequently for work or holiday.
-One product to consider might not even be a bag but a sleek and functional travel wallet which has pockets for passports, boarding tickets, credit and health cards and currency.
-We offer one stock design, the Travel Ticket Wallet, with a lovely silky finish available in 20 trendy colours.
+One product to consider might not even be a bag but a sleek and functional travel wallet which has pockets for passports, boarding tickets, credit and health cards and currency, such as our Micro-Fibre Travel Wallet.
 It also has a perfect space on the front, inside and back for your company logo or message.

 To design a perfect bag, you don’t have to be an engineer or artist and worry about things like bag specifications, seams and sizes.
 At Rocket Bags, we can give you a leg up by using existing stock designs as the starting point for your bag.
 This takes the guesswork out of the design and function of your bag, and enables you to focus on more creative things like fabric, colour and messaging.
 Having a clear idea of your ideal customer will help with all of these decisions to help you put together a product your customers are sure to love and use.